mvolkmann/blog/src/smalltalk.md

 and press cmd-b (Browse it).
 This opens a Browser window with the class already selected.

-To create new class:
+To create a new class:

 - Select a class category.

   If the desired class category is already selected and a class in that category is selected, click it so it is deselected.
-  The bottom pane will now contain the following:
+  The bottom pane will now contain the following message send template:

   ```smalltalk
   Object subclass: #NameOfSubclass